webrecorder/specs/README.md

 Feedback on this proposal is *strongly encouraged!*.

-Please open github issues with any thoughts/suggestions/comments.
+Please open GitHub issues with any thoughts/suggestions/comments.

 ## Motivation